Extravasation of iodinated contrast at the puncture site on computed tomography scan.

 Ultrasound showing the anechoic contrast medium permeating the subcutaneous and vascular planes, without significant collection.

 JALES, Rodrigo Menezes.
 Extravasation of iodinated contrast at the puncture site on computed tomography scan..
 Dr.Pixel.
 Campinas: Dr Pixel, 2024.
 Disponível em: https://drpixel.fcm.unicamp.br/conteudo/extravasation-at-the-puncture-site-of-iodinated-contrast-on-computed-tomography.
-Acesso em: 16 Out.
+Acesso em: 21 Nov.
 2024

 Rodrigo Menezes Jales